-The LTC®3728L/LTC3728LX are dual high performance step-down switching regulator controllers that drive all N-channel synchronous power MOSFET stages.
-A constant frequency current mode architecture allows phase-lockable frequency of up to 550kHz.
-Power loss and noise due to the ESR of the input capacitors are minimized by operating the two controller output stages out of phase.
+The LTC®3828 is a dual high performance step-down switching regulator controller that drives all N-channel synchronous power MOSFET stages.
+A constant frequency current mode architecture allows for a phase-lockable frequency of up to 550kHz.
+The TRCKSS pin provides both soft-start and tracking functions.
+Multiple LTC3828s can be daisy-chained in applications requiring more than two voltages to be tracked.

 OPTI-LOOP compensation allows the transient response to be optimized over a wide range of output capacitance and ESR values.
-The precision 0.8V reference and power good output indicator are compatible with future microprocessor generations, and a wide 4.5V to 28V (30V maximum) input supply range encompasses all battery chemistries.
+The precision 0.8V reference and power good output indicator are compatible with a wide 4.5V to 28V (30V maximum) input supply range, encompassing all battery chemistries.